 Have a question you want to ask?
 It might already have been answered in the FAQ section!

 Orientation is seen as a compulsory activity for all new-to-Curtin students.
 Failing to attend Orientation means you will miss out on essential information about your units and the Campus, and the info will not be repeated in week 1.
 For students who miss orientation due to unforeseen circumstances please see information on “Missed Orientation”.
-Please collect your Orientation Welcome pack from the University Life Office At the first floor, Heron 1.
+Please collect your Orientation Welcome pack from the University Life Office At the first floor, Heron 1 Building, Ground Floor.

 Support is always offered in Curtin Malaysia!
-The Learning Centre provides a platform for students to address various learning difficulties.
-You can approach the Head of The Learning Centre:
+The Office of Learning and Teaching provides a platform for students to address various learning difficulties.
+You can send in your enquiry to email@example.com

 Each of our Faculties are also available to help you out throughout your years of studies.
 Click the link below to access the information that they provide!